AKROGIS/Facilities-Website/to_do.md

   - How do I know the order of the assets along the trail?
 * Re-watermark all photos on website (see Kennecott bridge)
 * Search on Name, Description, Park ID, ...
+* Set styling of the Search widget to match npmap styling